 We need carbs - they're essential for energy.
 But there are tons of good carbs to choose from!
 Fruits, veggies, nuts, legumes, brown rice, etc. As a general rule, I try to go for the foods that are closest to their original form.
 That way, when I indulge in a treat, I know I'm not throwing myself completely off-track.

 In a strange twist, my two passions came together when my publisher, The Wild Rose Press, chose "Healthy Recipes" as a theme for our 2012 annual recipe book.
 Each December, authors of TWRP contribute their favorite recipes, based on the year's theme.
 Our marketing department then compiles them into a pdf file, which is offered FREE on our website.
 If you'd like to download the Healthy Recipe collection, all you need to do is register (also free) and download A Healthy Garden Gourmet.
-You can pick up some other free reads as well while you're there!
+You can pick up some other (more recent, still free) recipe books as well while you're there!

 Another great resource for healthy cooking inspiration is Pinterest!
 Here's my recipe board if you're looking for ideas.
 Happy Friday!